Shenyang J-8: J-8B

 In 1980, Shenyang began investigating improving the J-8 by using ideas embodied by contemporary aircraft like the McDonnell Douglas F-4 Phantom II and the Mikoyan-Gurevich MiG-23.
 Gu and He Wenzhi began design work on what became the J-8 II (later the J-8B) in 1982.

 70% of the J-8's airframe structure and systems were reworked.
 The nose air intake and its shock cone were replaced with an ogival radome and lateral air intakes to create room for the larger Type 208 pulse-Doppler radar.
 The number of external hardpoints increased to seven; a single Type 23-III cannon was carried.
 The aircraft was area ruled and the powerplants replaced by the more powerful WP-13A-II turbojets.
 The two ventral fins under the tail were replaced by a single larger fin copied from the MiG-23; the fin folded to starboard on the ground for ground clearance.
 Performance was greatly improved with the higher thrust-to-weight ratio, as was handling.
-Improvements to manoeuvrability was limited due to the 6.9 g limit.
+Improvements to manoeuvrability were limited due to the 6.9 g limit.
 The prototype was completed in March 1984 and made its first flight on 12 June.
 Production and entry into service was approved in October 1988.
 The greatest problems were with the avionics, particularly the radar.

 The improved J-8 IIB (or J-8B Block 02), fitted with the KLJ-1 (Type 208A) radar and avionics from the J-7C, flew in November 1989 and entered production in 1996.

 J-8C and J-8F

 The J-8 III (later the J-8C) was an attempt to upgrade the J-8 II in the early 1990s.
-The Israeli avionics company Elta Systems was contracted to adapt the EL/M-2034 radar for the aircraft, although ultimately the domestic Type 1471 radar was used.
+Israeli avionics company Elta Systems was contracted to adapt the EL/M-2034 radar for the aircraft, although ultimately the domestic Type 1471 radar was used.
 The prototypes flew with WP-13B engines as the intended Liyang WP-14 Kunlun turbojets were under development.
 The wing had four, rather than two, fences, and a detachable aerial refueling probe was fitted on the starboard side.
 The J-8 III was certified in 1995 but production was cancelled because the WP-14 remained unavailable.

 The J-8C led to the J-8F, which started development in 1999 and first flew in 2000.
 The latter was equipped with the JL-10 (Type 1473) radar and WP-13B-II turbojets.